shlee9605/team4-yolosocket/README.md

 ADDR = (HOST,PORT)
 ```

-# 5. Used Concept
+# 5. Concepts Used
-Most of the Concept are already specified in [Our Notion(Kor)](https://www.notion.so/1d50eee57be542fd8435cf5088dd9936#fda79f7cccda4e088c23260d622272f1).
+Most of the concepts are explained thoroughly in [Our Notion(Kor)](https://www.notion.so/1d50eee57be542fd8435cf5088dd9936#fda79f7cccda4e088c23260d622272f1).
-I am going to write the Big concept I used in this project Approximately,
+I will be writing the main concept I used in this project instead of the specifics.
-Writing specifically Instead.

 ## Yolo
 [Yolo Git](https://github.com/ultralytics/yolov5)
 [Our Notion(Kor)](https://www.notion.so/1d50eee57be542fd8435cf5088dd9936#e8e36a7d3e494eef94265ebc1264daa0)

 ## Image Pre-Processing
-especailly about ***Guassian Blur, Gray Filter, Sobel Filter, Canny Edge***
+This is important especially on ***Guassian Blur, Gray Filter, Sobel Filter, Canny Edge***
 [Our Notion(Kor)](https://www.notion.so/1d50eee57be542fd8435cf5088dd9936#b4c2b136a9d2479aac508cf5c9a98d1e)